Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Introduction

-Turning to the more general situtation including partial state observability, the key references are \cite{simchowitz2020improper} and \cite{lale2020logarithmic}.
-The authors of \cite{simchowitz2020improper} consider a closely related setting in which the noise model is adversarial instead of Gaussian and produce a $\tilde O (\sqrt{T})$ regret algorithm.
-The authors of \cite{lale2020logarithmic} consider a system of the form considered in the present work and give an algorithm attaining $\tilde O(T^{2/3})$ regret.
+Turning to the more general situtation including partial state observability, the key references are \cite{simchowitz2020improper} and \cite{lale2020logarithmic}. \cite{simchowitz2020improper} consider a closely related but more general setting in which the noise model is (possibly) adversarial instead of Gaussian and produce a $\tilde O (\sqrt{T})$ regret algorithm. \cite{lale2020logarithmic} consider a system of the form considered in the present work and give an algorithm attaining $\tilde O(T^{2/3})$ regret.
 However, they also show that when a condition related to the persistency of excitation of the benchmark law holds, their algorithm can attain polylogarithmic regret.
-It was soon speculated that this condition always holds whenever $\Sigma_v \succ 0$, when the output is corrupted by full rank noise, but no proof supporting this speculation exists.
-Indeed, we show in the present work that this is not true, as we provide a $\sqrt{T}$ regret lower bound under a degeneracy condition.
-This condition is satisfied for instance when $KK^\top\nsucc 0$, even if the output noise distribution has a nonsingular covariance matrix.

-Adaptive control of course has a longer history than outlined above.
-Key algorithmic principles date back at least to Simon's 1956 introduction of certainty equivalence \cite{simon1956dynamic} and Feldbaum's 1960 notion of dual control \cite{feldbaum1960dual1,feldbaum1960dual2}.
-When it comes to linear-quadratic systems, an early reference is the {\AA}str{\"o}m-Wittenmark self-tuning regulator \cite{aastrom1973self}, inspired by Kalman's earlier work \cite{kalman1958design}.
-In this context, the primary mathematical issue was first and foremost the convergence of the adaptive controller to the global optimum \cite{goodwin1981discrete, lai1982least, becker1985adaptive, campi1998adaptive}.
-That is, these works asked that the adaptive algorithm be asymptotically optimal on average, which one now would perhaps simply call sublinear regret.
-Regret minimization in the context of linear-quadratic systems was first introduced by \cite{lai1986asymptotically} and \cite{lai1986extended} in 1986, following Lai and Robbins' 1985 introduction of regret to the related multi-armed bandit problem \cite{lai1985asymptotically}, see also \cite{guo1995convergence}.
+However, it is not known when their condition holds for the optimal law.
+In other words, their notion of regret may differ from ours.
+We will construct a negative result in this direction that satisfies A1-A3 in \Cref{ch:regretpo}; we show that there exists stabilizable and detectable systems with full rank noise on which obtaining logarithmic regret is impossible.
+At this point, we remark that bounds on the scale $\log T$ have been well-known for some time \citep{nemirovski1984optimal, lai1986asymptotically, raginsky2010divergence, rantzer2018adaptive}.
+By contrast, lower bounds on the order $\sqrt{T}$ are a more recent phenomenon starting with \cite{simchowitz2020naive,cassel2020logarithmic,ziemann2020phase}.